jeffreykegler/hoonlint/misc/whitespace.md

 * A pre-part is a non-empty sequence of pre-comments.

-* Meta-comments may be inserted anywhere in either the pre-part or the inter-part.
+* Meta-comments may be inserted anywhere in, before, or after, either the pre-part or the inter-part.

 * A comment is not regarded as a meta-comment